I’m sort of partial to this white twin headboard bench. It’s been very popular on social media.

 I always try to take at least one headboard bench to Glendale each Fall.
-I still have the blue twin headboard bench with storage in my inventory, so this year it looks like I’ll be taking two!
+It looks like I’ll be taking a couple of these benches because I still have the blue twin headboard bench with storage in my inventory.

-I think this twin bed was given to me by my sister a few years ago.
+I think this twin bunk bed was given to me by my sister a few years ago.
 It’s been in my shed ever since.
-I drug it out over the Summer, but it got hot, and I got distracted.
-Last week I decided to get started on it.

 There are many ways to make headboard benches, typically cutting the foot board in half to make armrests.
 I decided I wanted to make this one more like one of my favorite benches ever, this blue headboard bench with a lower storage shelf.

-That meant I needed to cup up the foot board, so I used my reciprocating saw to do that.
+To do that meant I needed to cut up the foot board, so I used my reciprocating saw to do that.